Sudbury's only independent movie theatre fights to keep films rolling and corn popping | CBC News

 "We will be building our ticket sales even more as we reach out to new audiences and look at programming at times of day where the cinema is not utilised as well.
 So say , weekday, daytime, and various other strategies that we have in place."

-But most importantly, Mairs says they need time to convince the city of the need to increase the percentage of funding it sets aside for their operating costs to match the way it funds other cultural institutions in the city.
+But most importantly, Mairs said, they need time to convince the city of the need to increase the percentage of funding it sets aside for their operating costs to match the way it funds other cultural institutions.

 "What we're looking to do there is to bring the level of municipal support we're receiving from five per cent up to 20 per cent in recognition that changes are, I think, long overdue in our cultural funding and our cultural plan."

-In comparison, Mairs says the city offers support of 25 per cent of the operating costs for the art gallery and 20 per cent for Place des Arts.
+In comparison, Mairs said, the city offers support of 25 per cent of the operating costs for the art gallery and 20 per cent for Place des Arts.

-Doveton says the cinema is currently bringing in more money for special events than it does for showing art house movies.
+Doveton said the cinema is currently bringing in more money for special events than it does for showing art house movies.

-But she expresses a note of hope that the cinema can be brought back from the brink.
+But she expressed hope that the cinema can be brought back from the brink.

 "We have to remember that a time of crisis can be a time of great growth," said Doveton.

-Mairs says a committee of the GSDC meets Friday, Nov.
-24 to decide on a recommendation to give to the corporation.
+Mairs said a committee of the GSDC meets Friday to decide on a recommendation to give to the corporation.

 Corporation members will vote whether to grant the money at a meeting early in December.